baoanth/C-Unit-Test-Demo/README.md

 # C-Unit-Test-Demo
-A project demo for demonstrating how to test C code with Google Test.
+A project for demonstrating how to test C code with Google Test.

 ## Prerequisites